-According to the Company's Articles of Incorporation, current year's earnings, if any, shall be distributed in the following order:
+According to the Company's Articles of Incorporation, current quarter's earnings, if any, shall be distributed in the following order:

 - a.
-Payment of all taxes and dues; - b.
-Offset prior years' operation losses; - c.
-Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve; - d.
-Set aside or reverse special reserve in accordance with law and regulations; and - e.
-The distribution of the remaining portion, if any, will be recommended by the Board of Directors and resolved in the shareholders' meeting.
+Payment of all taxes and dues. - b.
+Offset prior years' operation losses. - c.
+Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve. - d.
+Set aside or reverse special reserve in accordance with law and regulations. - e.
+The rest shall be distributed in cash by the board of directors; if it is issued new shares, it shall be reported to the shareholder's meeting Resolution.

-If there is a surplus in the Company's fiscal year (after the first half-yearly adjustments), and after items a to d listed above, the Board of Directors will propose a distribution plan to the shareholders' meeting.
-The distribution plan allows for the allocation of shareholder dividends ranging from 0% to 100% of the distributable profits for the year.
+If the Company has a surplus in the current quarter (including the previous period), and after items a to d listed above, the Board of Directors will propose a distribution plan to the shareholders' meeting.
+The distribution plan allows for the distribution of shareholder dividends ranging from 0% to 100% of the distributable profits for the year.
 However, the cash dividend shall not be less than 10% of the total shareholder dividends.
 If the distributable profits are lower than 5% of the Company's paid-in capital, no distribution will be made.